Bungay Festival of Running

 Parent or Guardian to give permission if runner is under 18 years old.

-The wearing of Earphones/iPods/mp3 players is banned and will lead to disqualification by the race referee.
+The wearing of Earphones including bone conducting headphones is banned and will lead to disqualification by the race referee.
 You will be running on the left hand side of the public highway during most of the race and as such we want you to be alert and aware of everything that is going on around you.

-There are changing rooms, toilets and showers for both sexes in the Club House.
-There will be a sports masseur available pre- and post-race for those weary limbs.
-There will be a manned baggage storage facility but please remember you must present your race number to reclaim your baggage, no race number, no return.
+There will be a manned baggage storage facility but please remember you must present your race number to reclaim your baggage.
+No race number, no return.
 Please be aware that your baggage is stored by us at your own risk.

 For Marathon Runners Name/Race Number and Feed Station Number (see course map) on container – these will be taken out to the course at 08.15.

-This is a one-lap course (10 km and half marathon) or two lap (marathon).
-It will be clearly marked at every mile.
+This is a one-lap course (5 km,10 km and half marathon) or two lap (marathon).
+It will be clearly marked at every km/mile.
 There are two water stations on the 10 km, six water stations on the half marathon, thirteen on the marathon.
 You must run on the left on road sections and obey instructions and directions of the police and race marshals.
-The course will remain signed after the cut-off time; marshals will stand down.
+The course will remain signed after the cut-off time, but marshals will stand down.

 These will be posted as soon as possible on the race website.

-Medical personnel will be present at the start/finish and along the course supported by the race doctor.
+Medical personnel will be present at the start/finish and along the course supported by the race paramedic.
 If you develop medical problems please alert the nearest marshal and prompt assistance will be provided.

 Remember do not run if you are feeling unwell, have been ill or have an injury.
 Keep well hydrated before, during and after the race.
 See Medical Advice section below.